malcolmt/imaginary-maps-in-django/README.rst

 Malcolm Tredinnick
 (Sydney, Australia)

-.. [*] I have no direct experience with either platform.
+..
+[1] I have no direct experience with either platform.
 However, a credible
        source wrote to say that installing Mapnik and Python bindings on Windows XP, SP2 was *"a breeze."*

+..
+[2] In Mapnik 2.1, the Python module will again be called ``mapnik``.
+Then
+       ``mapnik2`` name was to allow 0.7 and 2.0 to be run in parallel for a while.